DreamSpoon/KidRidicarus/README.md

 * Mario can do all the regular stuff, even ducking, but ducking under things and then squeezing by is not implemented.

-* Flagpole recently implemented.
-Full end of level stuff not done.
+* Flagpole implemented.
+Warp pipes implemented recently.

-* Next stuff to add is end level You Win! screen, dying when falling out of level, squeezing out of tight spaces when unducking, warping down pipes.
+* Next stuff to add is dying when falling out of level, squeezing out of tight spaces when unducking, coins, better HUD.

 ### Process: